Fang-Molly/English-learning/Modern Family Scripts/S01E01 Pilot/Scene 01: Dunphy Household.md

 >
 >    * Do you have anything to say that has anything to do with what I'm talking about?

-Phil : Sorry?
-Oh yeah, that looks really cute sweetheart!
+Phil : (looks up from cellphone) Sorry.
+Oh yeah, it looks really cute, sweetheart!

 Haley : Thanks!